i0Ek3/ttd/README.md

   - Video titles will be automatically parsed into the format `【Display Name | tt@Username】Original Video Title` for easy organization and documentation
 - Automatically paste the TikTok URL into the URL box
   - ![](https://github.com/i0Ek3/ttd/blob/main/screenshots/autopaste.jpg)
 - Compile and package into the corresponding platform-specific executable version

-- [WIP]
+## Todo

 - Batch download and queue management
 - UI interface optimization

 ## License